cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 __ https://help.github.com/en/actions/configuring-and-managing-workflows/persisting-workflow-data-using-artifacts

 The workflow also uploads coverage data to Codecov_ after running tests.
-It generates a coverage report in cobertura__ XML format, using the :ref:`coverage session <The coverage session>`.
+It generates a coverage report in Cobertura__ XML format, using the :ref:`coverage session <The coverage session>`.
 The report is uploaded
 using the official `Codecov GitHub Action <codecov/codecov-action_>`__.